 MOQ in China is high and for good reason.
 If you are looking to manufacture promotional products in China, then it’s important to familiarize yourself with MOQ or Minimum Order Quantity and how it works.

 So, is there a way to get a lower MOQ at reasonable prices?
 Yes – to some extent.
-We give you 8 of our key tips to make it happen.
+Here in this blog we give you 8 of our key tips to make it happen.

 What is MOQ?